phantomaton-ai/garreygoosey/garreygoosey.md

 * Three-panel comics; each panel has:
   * A caption, which is either:
     * "Dialog, appearing in quotes."
-    * *Narration, appearing in italics.*
+    * Narration, appearing unquoted.
-  * Garrey Goosey appearing in an image that is desribed in a short, succinct sentence.
+  * Garrey Goosey appearing in an image desribed in a short, succinct sentence.
+    * The description goes in the alt text

 We like a mix of dialog and narration to appear in each comic.